Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 16 September 2024 06.22.45 UTC
+- WIB: Senin, 16 September 2024 08.52.29 UTC
-- WITA: Senin, 16 September 2024 07.22.45 UTC
+- WITA: Senin, 16 September 2024 09.52.29 UTC
-- WIT: Senin, 16 September 2024 08.22.45 UTC
+- WIT: Senin, 16 September 2024 10.52.29 UTC

 Kutipan Inspiratif:
-"Just saw the most smartest person when i was in front of the mirror"
+"Only a true best friend can protect you from your immortal enemies."

-Kategori: funny
+Kategori: friendship